ArnaudBuchholz/reserve/doc/tests and quality.md

 ## Basic testing

 There are many ways to deal with web application testing.
-On one hand, you may use one of the [selenium-based tools](https://www.guru99.com/automated-testing-tools.html) (or any [alternative](https://www.guru99.com/selenium-alternatives.html)) to **automate a browser**, run a given set of **scenario** and assess the **expected results**.
+On one hand, you may use one of the [selenium-based tools](https://www.guru99.com/automated-testing-tools.html) (or any [alternative](https://www.guru99.com/selenium-alternatives.html)) to **automate a browser**, run a given set of **scenarios** and assess the **expected results**.
 On the other hand, you may leverage a simpler **http client** *(for instance [curl](https://curl.haxx.se/) or Node.js' [request](https://www.npmjs.com/package/request))* and **analyze the responses**.

-With regards to this project, the most important thing is to validate the way the **server behaves** depending on how it was configured.
-Since it is very **flexible**, every possible configuration should be tested and the error management should be finely controlled.
+With regards to this project, the most important thing is to validate the way the **server behaves** according to its configuration.
+Since it is very **flexible**, every possible combination should be tested and the error management should be finely controlled.

-The initial - a.k.a. basic - test is a **small website illustrating most of the features** that is run with a browser.
+When the project started, an initial - not to say basic - test was created by building a **small website illustrating most of the features**.
 First, a [mappings.json](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/mappings.json) file contains a mix of different handlers and mappings.
 Then, two additional files extend this definition to  expose it through [http](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/http.json) and [https](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/https.json).

 ```json
 {